Norwegian Olympic Museum

 The Norwegian Olympic Museum was officially opened by King Harald V and Queen Sonja on November 27, 1997, in Håkons Hall.
 The museum was reopened as a new modern museum at Maihaugen in 2016.
 The museum has interactive installations, multimedia presentations and original objects.
 It is the only museum in northern Europe that presents the entire history of the Olympic Games.
-The museum has a collection of more than 7,000 Olympic items in all.
+The museum has a collection of more than 7,000 Olympic items.